 Safwan Jaradeh, MD

-Professor of Neurology and, by courtesy, of Psychiatry and Behavioral Sciences
+Professor of Neurology (Adult Neurology) and, by courtesy, of Psychiatry and Behavioral Sciences

 Current Research and Scholarly InterestsClinical interests include autonomic disorders, small fiber neuropathies and the development of effective methods of testing and treating these disorders.
 Prior work has focused on small fiber painful and autonomic neuropathies; syndromes of orthostatic intolerance and syncope; gastrointestinal motility dysfunction; cyclic vomiting; protacted Gastroesophageal Reflux; non-allergic rhinitis syndromes; and the relationship between the autonomic nervous system and normal or abnormal sleep.
 Additional areas of interest include the neurology of phonation and swallowing disorders, and peripheral nerve injury and repair.